 Many insurance companies have dropped coverage on 15 passenger vans.
 The Department of Transportation issued an urgent warning against the use of these vans started that they had a much higher likelihood of rolling over.
 They also urged drivers of these vans to take extra precautions when driving these vehicles.
 The National Highway Traffic Safety Administration further pressed the issue by reminding drivers that the risk of a rollover is dramatically increased if there are ten or more people in the van.

 The auto industry still manufactures these vans despite all the warnings from the U.S. government.
-If you have been injured by one of these vans and live in the Atlanta area, contact an Atlanta Automotive Injury Lawyer to discuss possibly legal actions against the manufacturer.
+If you have been injured by one of these vans and live in the Atlanta area, contact a bus accident attorney to discuss possibly legal actions against the manufacturer.
 You should never have to pay for medical expenses or anything else if you have been injured in a 15 passenger van crash.
 It is the manufacturers fault and they should pay for building such dangerous vehicles.

 MARTA Bus Accidents

 While public buses may still have a bad reputation, they are slowly increasing in popularity each year.
 They are a cheaper and efficient alternative to walking or riding in a taxi.